johnny-bui/mvn-repo/README.md

     </repository>

-To use the maven pluins in my repo:
+To use the maven plugins in my repo:

     <pluginRepository>
       <id>com.github.verylazyboy</id>